-- 5. A level of conceptual understanding that allows the sport and exercise psychology practitioner to critically evaluate the current knowledge, theory, applied practice frameworks and guidelines, and research evidence base relevant to sport and exercise psychology, arguing alternative approaches where appropriate. - 6.
-The ability to critically self-reflect on learning and practice with initiative and originality in problem solving. - 7.
-The ability to undertake analysis of, and differentiate between, complex, incomplete or contradictory areas of knowledge, communicating the outcome effectively and with critical awareness. - 8.
-The ability to synthesise information in a manner that may be innovative, utilising knowledge or processes from the forefront of sport and exercise psychology with critical awareness. - 9.
-The ability to act autonomously and judiciously in planning and implementing tasks at a professional or equivalent level, making decisions in complex and unpredictable situations within the practice and study of sport and exercise psychology.
+- 4. Conceptual understanding that allows the sport and exercise psychology practitioner to critically evaluate the current knowledge, theory, applied practice frameworks and guidelines, and research evidence base relevant to sport and exercise psychology, arguing alternative approaches where appropriate. - 5.
+A systematic understanding of knowledge, and a critical awareness of self-reflection on learning and practice with initiative and originality in problem solving. - 6.
+The ability to undertake analysis of, and differentiate between, complex, incomplete, or contradictory areas of knowledge, communicating the outcome effectively and with critical awareness. - 7.
+The ability to synthesise information in a manner that is innovative, utilising knowledge and processes from the forefront of sport and exercise psychology with critical awareness. - 8.
+An autonomous and judicious work ethic in planning and implementing tasks at a professional or equivalent level, making decisions in complex and unpredictable situations within the practice and study of sport and exercise psychology.